onico100/perk-point/README.md

 - **Manage Benefits**:
   - **Add**: Easily add new benefits to the company's inventory.
   - **Update**: Modify existing benefits.
-  - **Delete**: Remove benefits no longer offered.
+  - **Delete**: Remove benefits that are no longer offered.
   - **Upload Benefits via Excel**:
   - Suppliers can bulk upload benefits using an Excel file, making it easier to manage large inventories.

 ### **Club Integration**

 - **Request to Join**: Clubs can request to join the platform via an intuitive interface.
 - **API Integration**: Clubs can provide an API (following documentation) to allow automatic fetching of all their benefits.
-This ensures that club benefits stay updated on the platform in real time.
+This ensures that club benefits stay updated on the platform in real-time.

 ### **Admin Panel**